 Organization and Leadership

 This study will be led by Daniel Herman, MD, PhD.
-Dr. Herman is an Assistant Professor in the Department of Pathology Division of Laboratory Medicine and is the medical director of the HUP Endocrinology Laboratory.
+Dr. Herman is an Assistant Professor in the Department of Pathology, Division of Laboratory Medicine and is the medical director of the HUP Endocrinology Laboratory.
 Dr. Herman has a translational research program in predicting and preventing cardiovascular disease that includes clinical retrospective studies, laboratory operational quality improvement projects, and computational EHR analytics.
 He has extensive experience working with clinical data repositories and has generated the presented preliminary data.
 Julia Kharlip, MD is an Associate Professor of Medicine in the Division of Endocrinology who will apply her experience caring for PA patients to study design and interpretation.
-Jinbo Chen, an associate professor of Biostatistics and Epidemiology, will apply her experience in phenotype and effect heterogeneity to the design of the phenotyping algorithms.
+Jinbo Chen, PhD, an associate professor of Biostatistics and Epidemiology, will apply her experience in phenotype and effect heterogeneity to the design of the phenotyping algorithms.
 Daniel Rader, MD, Chair of the Department of Genetics and BioBank Medical Director, will provide guidance based on his experience in similar studies of familial hypercholesterolemia and BioBank expertise.
 Scott Damrauer, MD, Assistant Professor of Surgery, will provide guidance on study design based on his experience with clinical information systems and similar studies.
 David Birtwell, MSE, Director of Informatics for the BioBank and Technical Director of TURBO, will apply his extensive experience in converting Penn clinical data into knowledge.
 JoEllen Weaver, Technical Director of the Penn Medicine BioBank, will advise and coordinate the selection and testing of BioBank specimens.
-Craig Umscheid, MD, Director of the Center for Evidence-based Practice and Medical Director of Clinical Decision Support, will advise on the design and implementation on clinical decision support.
+Craig Umscheid, MD, MSCE, Director of the Center for Evidence-based Practice and Medical Director of Clinical Decision Support, will advise on the design of study and implementation of clinical decision support.

 List of Penn Resources Utilized